jd2rogers2/presently/NOTES.md

 + testing
-back button on item view always goes to item's list not good when you're viewing someone else's list
+back button on item view always goes to item's list not good when you're viewing someone else's list do we even need if's in ctrl.rbs? check all ctrl.js orderby in all repeats?
 + delete events
 + can upload pics for items and users http://alessandrosantamaria.blogspot.com/2015/11/file-upload-in-angularjs-with-ng-file.html